What: SellCell is a comparison site for selling a used cell phone.

 Not guaranteed

-What of SellCell’s guarantee that you’ll get the most cash for your cell through this site?
-In our opinion, this guarantee is worthless.
-The terms of the deal require that you (a) sell your phone through a link on their site even though you know you could do better; (b) file a claim within 24 hours; (c) meet a bunch of other terms and conditions.
-And THEN, says their guarantee: “The decision whether or not to honour a claim is at the sole discretion of SellCell.com Ltd.”
+The terms of the deal require that you (a) sell your phone through a link on their site even though you know you could do better; (b) file a claim within 24 hours; (c) meet a bunch of other terms that could knock most transactions out of the running.
+And finally their guarantee says: “The decision whether or not to honour a claim is at the sole discretion of SellCell.com Ltd.”

 Recommendations